-Graham Arnold Travel Grant The Graham Arnold Travel Grant was established as part of a significant tenyear gift from Andrew Chen Chew Yen and his wife, Lim Poh Chee.
+Graham Arnold Awards The Graham Arnold Travel Grant and Graham Arnold Prize were established as part of a significant ten-year gift from Andrew Chen Chew Yen and his wife, Lim Poh Chee.
 Mr Chen is an alumnus and Fellow of the University of South Australia and has named the grant in honour of former colleague, Associate Professor Graham Arnold.
 Graham Arnold was a UniSA academic staff member between 1980 and 2005 and was the first Dean: International in the International Graduate School of Business in the Division of Business and Enterprise.
 He was responsible for starting up UniSA's first international program (MBA) in Singapore in the early 1990s.
 The Graham Arnold Travel Grant is awarded to a second-or-third year PhD student, in the area of Corporate Social Responsibility, International Management or International Business.
 The grant assists with the travel and accommodation-related costs of attending one of the following conferences in the United States: - the Academy of Management Conference - the Academy of International Business Conference.
+The Graham Arnold Prize is awarded to the PhD student at UniSA with the best dissertation in the area of Management, Corporate Social Responsibility, International Management or International Business.